ericblade/ebay-find-api/README.md

 Thanks!
 Have a great day!

-THIS API IS NO LONGER AVAILABLE AT EBAY, AND THIS REPOSITORY IS DEPRECATED.
+February 2025: THIS API IS NO LONGER AVAILABLE AT EBAY, AND THIS REPOSITORY IS DEPRECATED.